OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ios.md

     padding-left: 20px;
     padding-right: 20px;
     ">
-	 This tutorial has been tested using Xcode 12, iPhone 7 and 7 Plus devices (iOS 14).
+	 This tutorial has been tested using Xcode 12, iPhone 7 and 7 Plus devices (from iOS 12).
 </div>
 </div>